Constantine the Great

 Ruler of the Roman Empire

 While Constantine was the sole Roman Emperor, he was a fair leader.
-He constructed numerous buildings in Rome, improved infrastructure of the empire, and he constructed the Circus Maximus and a large basilica inside the Forum.
+He constructed numerous buildings in Rome, improved the infrastructure of the empire, and he constructed the Circus Maximus and a large basilica inside the Forum.
 Constantine also made Christianity the main religion of the Roman Empire.

 Another thing Constantine did as emperor was to move the capital from Rome to Constantinople.
 In 330 C.E., he converted the city of Byzantium to the capital and renamed the city to Constantinople.
 The city would later become the capital of the Byzantine Empire.